braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/back_in_stock_notifications.md

     After setting these values, click **Save** and continue to the catalog's back in stock settings page.
     <br>

 4. Set your notification rule.
-There are two options: **Notify all subscribed users** and **Notify a certain number of users per 10 minutes**. <br> Selecting **Notify all subscribed users** notifies all customers who are waiting when the item is back in stock. **Notify a certain number of users per 10 minutes** notifies a specified number of customers per 10 minutes per item.
-Braze will notify the specified numbers of customers in 10-minute increments until there are no more customers to notify, or until the item goes out of stock.
+There are two options: **Notify all subscribed users** and **Notify a certain number of users per a certain number of minutes**. <br> Selecting **Notify all subscribed users** notifies all customers who are waiting when the item is back in stock. **Notify a certain number of users per a certain number of minutes** notifies a specified number of customers per your configured notification period.
+Braze will notify the specified numbers of customers in increments until there are no more customers to notify, or until the item goes out of stock.
+Your notification rate cannot exceed notifying 10,000 users per minute.
 5. Set the **Inventory field in catalog** this is the catalog field that will be used to determine if item is out of stock.
 It must be a Number type field.
 6. Click **Save settings**.
 <br><br>